bocoup/web-platform-contribution-guide/src/governance.rst

 The :term:`Node Global` is a set of built in :term:`APIs <API>` on top of the JavaScript programming language which adds useful functionality that developers use to make software.
 The Node Global is similar to the ``window`` object in browsers, but geared toward server side software, and build tools for web developers.
-Many web developers use node to manage their projects’ build processes.
+Many web developers use Node.js to manage their projects’ build processes.
-Node share several :term:`APIs <API>` with web browsers, such as ``URL``, ``fetch``, and ``TextDecoder``.
+Node.js share several :term:`APIs <API>` with web browsers, such as ``URL``, ``fetch``, and ``TextDecoder``.
-Node.js is even known to run some of the web-platform-tests tests to ensure interoperability for the features that node and browsers share.
+Node.js is even known to run some of the web-platform-tests tests to ensure interoperability for the features that Node.js and browsers share.

 IETF
 ^^^^